anthemion-org/ogle-web/README.md

 		Subclass must be immutable if parent is
 			Liskov substitution

 Let’s attempt an objective comparison of classes and plain objects.
-We’ll also cover methods, while acknowledging that these can be used (to some extent) with plain objects.
+We’ll also cover methods, while acknowledging that these can be used (awkwardly) with plain objects.

 [todo] 'Class' synonymous with prototypal inheritance